Skipton

-Skipton (also known as Skipton-in-Craven) is a market town and civil parish in the Craven district of North Yorkshire, England.
+Skipton (also known as Skipton-in-Craven) is a market town and civil parish in North Yorkshire, England.
 Historically in the East Division of Staincliffe Wapentake in the West Riding of Yorkshire, it is on the River Aire and the Leeds and Liverpool Canal to the south of the Yorkshire Dales.
 It is situated 27 mi north-west of Leeds and 38 mi west of York.
-At the 2011 Census, the population was 14,623.

-The town was listed in the 2018 Sunday Times report on Best Places to Live in northern England.
+At the 2021 Census, the population was 15,042.
+The town has been listed as one of the best and happiest places to live in the UK.

 History

+Evidence for prehistoric habitation in the Skipton area includes an "important outlying group" of cup and ring marked rocks on Skipton Moor, to the south-east of the town, and in the same area there is an enclosed Iron Age hilltop settlement.

 The name Skipton means 'sheep-town', a northern dialect form of Shipton.
-Its name derives from the Old English sceap (sheep) and tun (town or village).The name is recorded in the Domesday Book of 1086.
-It was important during the English Civil War and was the site of prisoner of war camps during the First and Second World Wars.
+Its name derives from the Old English sceap (sheep) and tun (town or village).
+The name is recorded in the Domesday Book of 1086.
+The town was important during the English Civil War, and was the site of prisoner-of-war camps during the First and Second World Wars.

 Skipton Castle was built in 1090 as a wooden motte-and-bailey by Robert de Romille, a Norman baron.
 In the 12th century William le Gros strengthened it with a stone keep to repel attacks from the Kingdom of Scotland to the north, the castle elevated Skipton from a poor dependent village to a burgh administered by a reeve.
 The protection offered by Skipton Castle during the Middle Ages encouraged the urbanisation of the surrounding area, and during times of war and disorder the town attracted an influx of families.
 It is now one of the most complete and best preserved medieval castles in England and is open to the public.

-One of the oldest mills in North Yorkshire, High Corn Mill is powered by the waters of Eller Beck, and dates to 1310 when it was owned by Robert de Clifford, 1st Baron de Clifford; at that point it was transferred to the powerful Clifford family by the then King Edward II.
+One of the oldest mills in North Yorkshire, High Corn Mill, is powered by the waters of Eller Beck.
+The mill dates to 1310 when it was owned by Robert de Clifford, 1st Baron de Clifford; at that point it was transferred to the powerful Clifford family by the then King Edward II.

 Skipton became a prosperous market town, trading sheep and woollen goods.
 A market stemming from its formative years still survives.
 In the 19th century, Skipton emerged as a small mill town connected to the major cities by the Leeds and Liverpool Canal and its branch Thanet Canal, (known locally as 'Springs branch canal').

 During the 20th century Skipton's economy shifted to tourism, aided by its historic architecture and proximity to the Yorkshire Dales.
-Since 1974, Skipton has been the seat of Craven District Council.
+Skipton was the seat of Craven District Council from 1974 until April 2023.
 The Skipton Building Society was founded in the town.

-In 2016 Skipton was voted the best place to live in England for the second time, having been voted for by the Sunday Times, two years earlier.
+Skipton is twinned with the Bavarian town of Simbach and Erquinghem-Lys in France.